GreptimeTeam/docs/docs/user-guide/operations/data-management/table-sharding.md

 2. `RULE LIST` is a list of multiple partition rules.
 Each rule is a combination of a partition name and a partition condition.
 The expressions here can use `=`, `!=`, `>`, `>=`, `<`, `<=`, `AND`, `OR`, column names, and literals.

 :::tip Note
-Currently expressions are not supported in "PARTITION BY RANGE" syntax, you can only supply column names.
+Currently expressions are not supported in "PARTITION BY RANGE" syntax.
 :::

 ### Example